mgark/lock-free-queues/README.md

 - full clang support
 - try to find a solution to not loose messages when all consumers have detached and producer pushed a message just after that
+- investigate why big object throughput and MPMC latency is higher than expected
 - byte queue with variable message length
 - ~right now consumers can attach and detach dynamically, but so shall be producers too!~
 - easy installation on target platforms